Review provided by Valerie Mellema.

 With its 1.5-inch square steel frame, the Exerpeutic Inversion Table with Comfort Foam Backrest is capable of holding a person up to 300 pounds total.
 This was very good news since my husband is a tall and well-built guy.

-However, I worried that the heavy frame would mean that the table would not accommodate a lot of different body types.
+However, I worried that the heavy frame would mean the table would not accommodate a lot of different body types.
 Fortunately, though very sturdy, it adjusts to multiple angles and easily slides into different height adjustments.
-Ranging from 4′ 10″ to over 6′ 5″, the easily adjustable bench works for almost anyone.
+Ranging from 4′ 10″ to 6′ 6″, the easily adjustable bench works for almost anyone.

 Comfort Foam Backrest